tjip-b/RushHour2/README.md

 template copied from: purplebooth :https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
 # RushHour2

 Algortihm that solves the board game rush hour.
-There are three implemented methods: Breadth First, Depth First and Branchh & Bound ...
+There are three implemented methods: Breadth First, Depth First and Branchh & Bound.
+These methods can be applied on seven different boards (three 6x6 easy boards, three 9x9 medium boards and one 12x12 hard board) which are included in the /data folder (the seven different boards can be viewed at http://heuristieken.nl/wiki/index.php?title=Rush_Hour).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.